 Skip to main content

-WFP operations focus on crisis response, resilience building and mitigating the root causes of food insecurity.
+The World Food Programme (WFP) focuses on crisis response, nutrition, resilience building and mitigating the root causes of food insecurity.
+Our support helps to stabilize communities, improve childhood and educational outcomes, and prevent hunger.

 WFP's work in Cameroon to assist vulnerable communities